pre-srfi/in-source-documentation/template.md

 [SRFI 30](https://srfi.schemers.org/srfi-30/srfi-30.html).
 The reader's behavior shall not change when a documentation comment sequence is encountered.

-The following rules apply when reading documentation comments:
+The following rules apply only when reading documentation comments:

 - An exception shall be raised if the matching closing character sequence is omitted.